100 Years of racetrack legends: 1967 - 1976

 Zambari

-Purchased by Mr V Doral of Sydney for $2,800, the colt was sent to Tommy Smith's stable and raced under the name of Zambari.
-Winning on debut at Rosehill by five lengths he then added two more Randwick wins before winning his fourth start by ten lengths to end his first season undefeated.
+Raced from the Tommy Smith stable for prominent Sydney restauranteur and nightclub owner Denis Wong, Zambari won on debut at Rosehill by five lengths.
+Opening at odds of 50-1 he was, however, backed for a fortune, going to the post at 9-4.
+He then added two more Randwick wins before winning his fourth start by ten lengths to end his first season undefeated.

-His three year old season began by running second to the champion Baguette in the AJC Hobartville Stakes (Gr.2) and he added a further four wins to his three year old record.
+His three-year-old season began by running second to the champion Baguette in the AJC Hobartville Stakes (Gr.2), followed by a further four wins.

-As a four year old he won at Randwick and Rosehill before winning in Melbourne the VRC Lightning Stakes (Gr.2) at Flemington.
-Back to Sydney he beat Baguette in the AJC Liverpool City Cup (Gr.3), won Rosehill's STC Civic Hcp (L) and finished his season with a second in the AJC Galaxy Stakes (Gr.2).
+At four he won at Randwick and Rosehill before winning the VRC Lightning Stakes (Gr.2) at Flemington.
+Back to Sydney he beat Baguette in the AJC Liverpool City Cup (Gr.3), ran second in the AJC Galaxy Stakes (Gr.2) and finished his season winning Rosehill’s STC Civic Hcp (L).

 At six he recorded three more stakes wins, the STC Premier Stakes (Gr.3) in Sydney, then in Melbourne, the VATC JJ Liston Stakes (Gr.2), defeating Gay Icarus and the VATC Memsie Stakes (Gr.2) defeating his old foe Century.
 His placings included third in the VATC Underwood Stakes (Gr.1) and third to Taj Rossi in the MVRC WS Cox Plate (Gr.1).

-As a seven year old he recorded another three wins which included the VATC Blamey Stakes (Gr.2) and the rich VATC Sandown Ten Thousand.
-Then, as an eight year old, he won in a dead-heat, his second Group 1, the VATC Caulfield Stakes (Gr.1).
+At seven he recorded another three wins which included the VRC Blamey Stakes (Gr.2) and the rich VATC Sandown Ten Thousand.
+Then, as an eight-year-old, he won in a dead-heat, his second Group 1, the VATC Caulfield Stakes (Gr.1).

 1970: CLASSIC MISSION (Lot 264)